vgteam/vg/README.md

 - [x] graph statistics
 - [x] subgraph decomposition
 - [x] k-path enumeration
+- [x] limiting k-paths to only those crossing a certain number of nodes (this prevents kpath blowup in densely varying regions of the graph)
 - [x] graph joining: combine subgraphs represented in a single or different .vg files
 - [x] GFA output
 - [x] global mapping against large graphs